rtician/fiap-tech-challenge/README.md

     ```bash
    make apply-migrations
    ```
-## Setup and INstallation using Kubernetes
+## Setup and Installation using Kubernetes

 1. **Clone the repository**:
     ```bash